Finite Field Multiple Access: Abstract

 \section{Abstract}

 In the past several decades, various techniques have been developed and used for multiple-access (MA) communications.
 With the new applications for 6G, it is desirable to find new resources, physical or virtual, to confront the fast development of MA communication systems.
-For binary source transmission, this paper proposes an element-pair (EP) coding scheme for supporting massive users with short packet traffic, which solves the finite block length of multiuser reliability transmission problem.
-Each user is assigned to a unique EP and the collection of EPs assigned to the users has the unique sum-pattern mapping (USPM) structural property.
-In this paper, we first present methods for constructing two specific types of EP codes with USPM structural property based on the prime fields and extension fields of prime fields, respectively.
-Based on the EP-coding, we propose finite-field MA (FFMA) systems, in which an EP is viewed as a virtual resource for MA communications.
+For binary source transmission, this paper introduces the concept of element-pair (EP), and the Cartesian product of $J$ distinct EPs can form an EP code.
+EPs are treated as virtual resources in finite fields to distinguish users.
+This approach allows for the reordering of channel encoding and multiplexing modules, allowing superimposed signals to function as codewords decodable by a channel code, thereby effectively addressing the finite blocklength (FBL) challenge in multiuser transmissions.
+We present methods for constructing symbol-wise EP codes with the unique sum-pattern mapping (USPM) property using finite fields.
+Based on the orthogonal EP code constructed over GF($2^m$), we develop a time-division mode of finite-field multiple-access (FFMA) systems over a Gaussian multiple-access channel (GMAC), including both sparse-form and diagonal-form structures.
+Based on the diagonal-form (DF) structure, we introduce a specific configuration referred to as polarization-adjusted DF-FFMA, which achieves both power gain and coding gain across the entire blocklength.
 The proposed FFMA is then applied to network layer and forms network FFMA systems for pure digital networks.
-Simulation results show that the error performance of the proposed FFMA over a Gaussian multiple-access channel can approach the error performance as that of the single-user transmission.
+Simulation results demonstrate that, compared to popular complex-field MA systems, the proposed FFMA systems can offer superior error performance in a GMAC.